neomundi-io/.github/profile/README.md

 |---|---|---|
 | OBS | 🟢 Live | Early pilot onboarding open |
 | GOV | 🟡 In development | 79.5% instability detection (TruthfulQA) |

 ---
-## Local development (optional)

-For advanced users who want to run the API locally.

----
 *Reliability is no longer assumed.
 It is continuously evaluated.*